 1. Although you can lose weight on many of the popular diets and weight loss programs, in the long run, dieting doesn’t work.
 95% of people regain the weight (and then some) within two years of the initial weight loss.
 (Mann et al, 2007)

 2. Short-term dieting can have negative results for our physical health and our emotional wellness.

 We rarely blame the diets when they don’t work; we usually blame ourselves.
 Dieting whittles away our sense of competence, our love for ourselves, and can amplify the distaste we might feel for the (truly) amazing bodies we have.

-Attunement with our bodies keeps us in relationship with trust, curiosity, and faith in ourselves that we were born with.
+Attunement with our bodies keeps us in a relationship with trust, curiosity, and faith in ourselves that we were born with.
 When we feel connected and worthy, we step into life’s challenges with more kindness and compassion for the journey.

 When we heal our relationship with food, allow our bodies to move for pleasure, and minimize the stress in our lives, our bodies flourish.